Florian Kastenmeier: Fortuna Düsseldorf

 In May 2019, it was announced that Kastenmeier had signed for Fortuna Düsseldorf on a contract until 2022.
 Kastenmeier made his professional debut with Fortuna Düsseldorf in a 2–1 DFB-Pokal win over Erzgebirge Aue on 30 October 2019.
 An injury to first-choice goalkeeper Zack Steffen allowed Kastenmeier to make his Bundesliga debut against Werder Bremen on 18 January 2020, though Kastenmeier scored an own goal as Fortuna lost 1–0.
 Kastenmeier retained his place in the first team nonetheless, starting every remaining Bundesliga game for Fortuna in the 2019–20 season, though Fortuna Düsseldorf would be relegated after finishing 17th.

 In September 2020, manager Uwe Rösler confirmed that Kastenmeier would retain his status of first-choice goalkeeper for the upcoming season.
 On 28 January 2021, it was announced that Kastenmeier had extended his contract with Fortuna until summer 2024.
 Kastenmeier made 33 league starts across the 2020–21 season.

 In August 2023, Kastenmeier's contract with Fortuna Düsseldorf was extended until summer 2026.

+Feyenoord

+In September 2026, Kastenmeier signed a 1+1 year deal with Dutch side Feyenoord.